GuestSneeze-OS/GuestSneezeOS-old/README.md

 |LuncheonOS | 2024-03-14 | Unkown |

 ## Gaming Support
-DOSBox for running 16-bit DOS and Windows (via Wine) applications.
-Game launchers:
-Steam.
-Heroic Games Launcher for Epic Games Store games.
-Lutris for all other games.
 Open Gamepad UI for an open source video game console experience.
-Prism Launcher for vanilla and modded Minecraft: Java Edition.
 Bottles for all Windows programs.
 EmuDeck for video game console emulators.
 - Wine: